Production-Grade MLOps Pipeline: From Data to Deployment on GCP

 6. Main Pipeline Definition

-Now let's stitch all these components together into a cohesive pipeline:
+Now let's stitch all these components together into a cohesive pipeline.
+The pipeline definition creates a directed acyclic graph (DAG) that shows exactly how data flows through our system.

 @pipeline(